beNative/FreeTools/README.md

 | | |
 |-|-|
 [Spec Kit](https://github.com/github/spec-kit)|An effort to allow organizations to focus on product scenarios rather than writing undifferentiated code with the help of Spec-Driven Development.
+[Gemini CLI](https://github.com/google-gemini/gemini-cli)|An open-source AI agent that brings the power of Gemini directly into your terminal.
+It provides lightweight access to Gemini, giving you the most direct path from your prompt to our model.
+[Codex](https://github.com/openai/codex)|Codex CLI is a coding agent from OpenAI that runs locally on your computer.
+[Cline](https://github.com/cline/cline)|An AI assistant that can use your CLI aNd Editor.

 ## Online tools
 | | |